edemko/zedo/README.md

 Core functions start with `zedo_`.
 While the zedo configuration is being worked out, those temporary variables start with `ZEDO__config_`.
 Theoretically, `zedo_funcs.sh` could be deployed separately from the main script and used as a sort of api from sh/bash/&c, but I'm not sure it'd actually be useful, especially relative to the extra deployment complexity.
-In any case, variables beginning with `ZEDO__` are not meant to be used except internally.
+In any case, variables beginning with `ZEDO__` are meant to be used internally only.

 Although the static architecture is not too complex, the dynamic architecture is quite delicate.
-In particular, an invocation of zedo must pass information down to child invocations over a do-script, and all this information is highly stateful because it must environment variables to do so.
+In particular, an invocation of zedo must pass information down to child invocations over a do-script, and all this information is highly stateful because it must use environment variables to do so.

 Most of this information is invariant over the entire zedo invocation tree, so we only set it from the root invocation.
 Therefore, the first step is to determine parentage information, which is also the most important step so that dependency information can be logged.